 LED Color STATUS DESCRIPTION ACTION REQUIRED PWR OK Green On +28V power is stable and within normal operating parameters.
 None.
 OK Off Power is not present.
 Replace the power supply.
-Temp Temp Red On +28V power is not within normal operating parameters.
+Temp emp Red +28V power is not within normal operating parameters.
 If this alert appears on multiple power supplies, ensure that all of the power supplies are properly installed.
 If only one power supply appears with this alert, replace it.
+There is an over-temp condition in the power supply.
+This can occur either because a power supply has been removed, resulting in lower total power; or because an individual power supply is faulty.
+Check the fans and make sure all the access panels are in place.
+If the fans are working and the panels are in place and the Temp LED is still on, then replace the power supply.
 Off No alert conditions are present.
-None Current Current Red There is an overcurrent condition in the power supply.
+None Current Red Blinking There is an overcurrent condition in the power supply.
 Check to make sure all of the other power supplies are functional (the PWR OK LED is on).
 If the other power supplies are functional and the Current LED is still blinking, then replace the power supply.
 Off No alert conditions are present.
 None